Is It Safe to Drink Tap Water in Turkey?

 What about washing fruits or veggies?

-Hotels and restaurants usually wash produce with filtered water.
-But if you're staying in an Airbnb or guesthouse, you might want to rinse fruits with bottled water — just in case.
+Reputable hotels and restaurants usually wash their produce with filtered water.
+However, if you are staying in an Airbnb or local guesthouse, it is highly recommended to rinse your fresh fruits and vegetables with bottled water just to be completely safe.